 The major deliverable of this project will be an open-source, optimization-based, downloadable and executable produced water decision-support application, PARETO, that can be run by upstream operators, midstream companies, technology providers, water end users, research organizations and regulators.
-For a given development area and a specified objective (e.g. cost minimization, maximizing re-use, etc.), the tool will provide specific and actionable recommendations including:
+PARETO's GUI interface is now available for download.
+For a given development area and a specified objective (e.g., cost minimization, maximizing reuse, etc.), the tool will provide specific and actionable recommendations including:

-- 1. where water pipelines should be built and what size they should be, - 2. where co-produced water should be delivered to (i.e. disposal, reuse, storage, treatment), - 3. where to place treatment facilities, how to size them and which treatment technologies to consider (e.g. evaporators, crystallizers, reverse osmosis), - 4. which beneficial reuse options are attainable (e.g. agricultural reuse, extraction of critical minerals), and - 5. how to distribute treated produced water as well as concentrated brine to potential end users (e.g. mining companies, disposal facilities).
+- 1. Where water pipelines should be built and what size they should be. - 2.
+Where co-produced water should be delivered to (i.e., disposal, reuse, storage, treatment). - 3.
+Where to place treatment facilities, how to size them and which treatment technologies to consider (e.g., evaporators, crystallizers, reverse osmosis). - 4.
+Which beneficial reuse options are attainable (e.g., agricultural reuse, extraction of critical minerals). - 5.
+How to distribute treated produced water as well as concentrated brine to potential end users (e.g., mining companies, disposal facilities). - 6.
+Hydraulic analysis of produced water networks. - 7.
+Reporting on the environmental impact (e.g., emissions) of produced water management strategies.

-It is important to note that PARETO's objective will be entirely user-specific and can range from minimizing costs to maximizing the extraction of critical minerals to maximizing beneficial re-use of treated water outside oil and gas.
+It is important to note that PARETO's objective is entirely userspecific and can range from minimizing costs to maximizing the extraction of critical minerals to maximizing beneficial re-use of treated water outside oil and gas.

-The project team will also produce detailed best practice reports and presentations based on findings derived from industry-partnered case studies and other collaborations (e.g. National Alliance for Water Innovation).
+The project team will also produce detailed best practice reports and presentations based on findings derived from industry-partnered case studies and other collaborations (e.g., National Alliance for Water Innovation).